Can You Paint Over Epoxy Primer

 8. Optimal Ventilation is a Must

 Ensure your workspace is well-ventilated.
 Adequate ventilation not only helps dissipate fumes but also accelerates the drying process, facilitating a quicker project turnaround.
-(See Also: How Long Does Plasti Dip Take to Dry?
-A Comprehensive Guide)
+(See Also: How Many Spray Cans to Paint a Bumper: Your Comprehensive Guide)

 9. Precision with Masking Materials